uudashr/gocognit/README.md

 The cognitive complexity of a function is calculated according to the following rules:
+> Note: these rules are specific for Go, please see the [original whitepaper](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) for more complete reference.

 ### Increments
 There is an increment for each of the following: